pobsy/Springboard-Capstone-Project/Capstone_Report_-_Final.md

 # Conclusion and Next Steps

+Ultimately, the model above calls into question the acceptance criteria of the loans.
+The optimal acceptance rate based on the predicted default rate is 62% of loans.
+From this calculation is would appear that Lending Club's screening process may need to be refined in order to keep the predicted loan risk at optimal.

+With that said, interestingly, the quantile distribution for the ERR (Expected Rate of Return) tells a different story.
+62% of loans accepted results in a rate of return of -3.9%.
+Whereas if 100% of the loans are accepted, the overall rate of return is 18.9%.

+Taking these two variables into account, it is clear there is a trade-off between the ERR and the Predicted Risk.
+Hence, it depends on the criteria of Lending Club: to make as much profit overall, or to ensure fewer defaults for the investors.

 ## Next steps

 The following are the next steps I would take to further investigate the Lending Club data:

+1. Model comparison
+      * the logistic regression model has worked well and has an improved accuracy than the baseline as discussed.
+However, it would be interesting to run a GBM model to see the comparison between the two.

+2. Interest rate
+      * in terms of the accepted loan data which was used for the purpose of this analysis, the interest rate plays a significant role in both the loan attractiveness to potential investors (i.e. how much profit can be made on a successful loan) and to the probability of default.
+This is mainly because it is calculated from other variables that describe an applicants credit history such as FICO score.
+      * hence, it would be interesting to analyse the interest rate and build a model to determine the main variables that impact the calculation of interest rate.
+This could then be compared to model 6 used in this project, to see how the interest rate impacts the overall probability of default and to determine if the interest rate can be refined in any way.

+3. Rejected data
+      * the rejected data was wrangled in the early stages of the project and combined with common factors in the accepted data.
+It would be interesting to compare the 2 data sets to build a model that describes the acceptance criteria of a loan.
+The expectation would be to refine the acceptance criteria and improve the overall probability of default of the accepted loans.
+      * this would be done by removing the worst loans from the approved loan data set and adding in better loans from the rejected loan data set that meet the refined acceptance criteria from the model).